This is where everything begins.

 - ‘Rights’ are agreements: Every member of the society(group) “deserves” ‘x’, given ‘y’.

-- Welfare(= Human Rights): Every member deserves ‘x’ just by being part of the society.216On the flip side, it means: Every member must “contribute” ‘z’.
+- Welfare(= Human Rights): Every member deserves ‘x’ just by being part of the society.150On the flip side, it means: Every member must “contribute” ‘z’.

-- In a democratic system, ‘x’ is determined by consensus.217Democracy is a consensus mechanism for determining justice.
+- In a democratic system, ‘x’ is determined by consensus.

 5.4.6 Determining Justice